 Springs discharging into a channel are also part of the riverine system.
 Uplands and palustrine wetlands may occur in the channel, but are not included in the riverine system.
-Palustrine Moss-Lichen Wetlands, Emergent Wetlands, Scrub-Shrub Wetlands, and Forested Wetlands may occur adjacent to the riverine system, often in a floodplain.
+Palustrine Moss-

 Figure 10.2: Lacustrine Wetland System

 Source: National Wetlands Inventory